captn3m0/the-joy-of-software-development/security.md

 Note that just knowing how to use the tools is not enough.
 That will make you a script-kiddie (a term used to denote wannabe hackers who only know how to hack using certain tools).
 Understanding the concepts behind it, and having the ability to write your own exploits is what makes you a real hacker.

+## Attempt Bug Bounties

+Maybe companies (including Google, Facebook) offer Bug Bounties for discovering and responsibly disclosing security exploits in their system.
+These bounties take the form of swag (T-shirts!) and/or monetary reward.
+If you decide to go hunt for security issues, here are a few do's and dont's:

+1. Do ensure you have read the guidelines and understand the scope.
+Do not overreach beyond what is reasonably expected.
+2. Do not report trivial mis-configuration bugs.
+Google, for eg maintains a list of "nonvulns" (TODO: add link) that is highly informative.
+3. Do not run a vulnerability scanner and report the findings as bugs.
+Take time to craft a report, and understand what the tool does instead.

+A few websites: hackerone, bugcrowd etc

+## Further Resources

+- Links to conferences
+- Links to books and recommended readings
+- Discuss career choices, crypto, tool development, etc?